How to Buy a House With Bad Credit in 2025: 10 Proven Steps

 1. Know Your Credit Scores

-What is a ‘bad’ credit score?
+What counts as a bad credit score?

 • Excellent: 781 and above